Tips for extra security on the web

 Never provide data (e-mail address, address details, etc.) via a website that does not have a secure connection.

-Importance of a good password
+Choose a good password

 You use a password to consult your e-mails, log in on social media, consult your invoices online, etc. It is therefore important to choose strong passwords.